 Norton Children’s Hospital is the pediatric teaching hospital for the University of Louisville School of Medicine.
 Our physicians are training the next generation of pediatric specialists.

-We’ll determine the severity of your child’s SMA and create a treatment plan that minimizes risk, so your child can get back to being a kid.
+We’ll determine the severity of your child’s SMA disease and create a treatment plan that minimizes risk, so your child can get back to being a kid.

 Our multidisciplinary team, in partnership with the Muscular Dystrophy Association (MDA), sees patients in a single clinic for multiple specialties, including neurology, pulmonology, orthopedics, physical therapy, occupational therapy and speech therapy.